 In keeping with a long-standing Dream Machines tradition, festivalgoers can expect to see special surprise guests take the stage thoughout the day.

-So, while enjoying all the amazing machines, definitely accent the skydivers, warbirds, monster trucks, flying motorcycles, and world-class cars with some monstrously good music at this year’s Pacific Coast Dream Machines Show, Sunday, April 28 from 10 a.m. to 4 p.m. at Half Moon Bay Airport.
+So, while enjoying all the amazing machines, warbirds, monster trucks, flying motorcycles, skydivers and world-class cars, be sure to head for the Concert Stage for some monstrously good music at this year’s Pacific Coast Dream Machines Show, Sunday, April 26 from 10 a.m. to 4 p.m. at Half Moon Bay Airport.

 MUSIC STAGE SCHEDULE